-Article 22L(3) of the Constitution: -
+Article 22L(3) and Article 37IF(1) and (3) of the Constitution: -

-- "22L.
-(3) The Prime Minister or not less than one-quarter of the total number of the elected Members of Parliament referred to in Article 39 (1) (a) may give notice of a motion alleging that the President is permanently incapable of discharging the functions of his office by reason of mental or physical infirmity or that the President has been guilty of - - (a) intentional violation of the Constitution; - (b) treason; - (c) misconduct or corruption involving the abuse of the powers of his office; or - (d) any offence involving fraud, dishonesty or moral turpitude, and setting out full particulars of the allegations made and seeking an inquiry and report thereon."
+"22L. -(3) The Prime Minister or not less than one-quarter of the total number of Members of Parliament (excluding nominated Members) may give notice of a motion alleging that the President is permanently incapable of discharging the functions of his office by reason of mental or physical infirmity or that the President has been guilty of -

+- (a) intentional violation of the Constitution; - (b) treason; - (c) misconduct or corruption involving the abuse of the powers of his office; - (d) any offence involving fraud, dishonesty or moral turpitude; or - (e) intentionally or knowingly making a materially false or misleading statement of fact, or intentionally or knowingly failing to state a material fact, to the Presidential Elections Committee for the purpose of demonstrating his eligibility to be elected as President, and setting out full particulars of the allegations made and seeking an inquiry and report thereon."